Remote Area of Dolpo

 Remote, wild and famed in lore from Peter Matthiessen’s, The Snow Leopard.
 Dolpo is the legendary region of Nepal, situated between the Tibetan plateau and the Dhaulagiri ranges.
 The entire district was once closed to trekkers when the southern part of Dolpo was opened to organized trekking groups.
 This stunning and isolated region has less then 5000 residents spread across the vast landscape, and most all follow a Bon Buddhsit tradition.

 As a first time offering for Alpine Ascents, we expect basic lodging and food, but a fully supported and portered trip.
 On our 16 day trek we pass through ancient villages, trekking routes and the chance to spend some time with people in local villages.
 We also cross a few high Himalayan passes and enjoy the vast and tranquil beauty of Phoksundo Lake.
 The trek also takes us across the centuries old Trans Himalayan Trade route.
 The trek indeed takes us into the “wild west” of Nepal of attractive for those with an explorers spirit.

-We are thrilled to have Himalayan climber and expert Ben Jones leading this trek.
+We are thrilled to have Himalayan expert, Vern Tejas, leading this trek.

 Upper Dolpo Trek Frequently Asked Questions

 Upon sign up we will forward our famed, comprehensive confirmation package.
 This package will include all of the details for your trip.